naturalis/nba-docs/content/advanced-queries/index.md

 ```

 ## Aggregation
-Aggregation functions summarise data from multiple documents based on certain conditions in order to get a higher-level
+Aggregation functions summarise data from multiple query results based on certain conditions in order to get a higher-level
 view on the whole dataset.
 The NBA features two different types of aggregation: Aggregation on distinct
 field values and aggregation on scientific names.

 ### Distinct values for fields
-For a given field in a document, services with path `/{documentType}/getDistinctValues/{field}` return all distinct values of that
+For a given field in a data type, services with path `/{documentType}/getDistinctValues/{field}` return all distinct values of that
-field in our data.
+field in the data.
 Additionally, the frequency for each value for the field is given and the result is ordered by frequency.
 This functionality is thus a simple count aggregation.
 Example: To identify the amounts of specimens per collection, one has to
-aggregate specimen documents on all distinct values for the field collectionType:
+aggregate on all distinct values for the field collectionType:

 http://145.136.240.125:30076/v2/specimen/getDistinctValues/collectionType

 ### Scientific Name Groups
 The identification of a museum specimen is its assignment to a certain taxon of a certain rank (e.g. species or subspecies) and the
 taxon must be defined in some taxonomic reference resource.
 The concept of Scientific name groups in the NBA establishes this link
-between a specimen and a taxon document.
-This allows to query which specimens are associated with which taxa and vice verse.
+between a specimen and a taxon.
+This allows to query which specimens are associated with which taxa and vice versa.
 The services available in the path `{specimen|taxon}/groupByScientificName/{query}` allow for aggregation of search results over both,
-specimen and taxon documents at the same time.
+specimen and taxa at the same time.
 Aggregation is carried out on the field `scientificNameGroup`
-(`identifications.scientificName.scientificNameGroup` in specimen documents and `acceptedName.scientificName.scientificNameGroup/synonyms.scientificName.scientificNameGroup`
+(`identifications.scientificName.scientificNameGroup` for specimen and `acceptedName.scientificName.scientificNameGroup/synonyms.scientificName.scientificNameGroup`
-in taxon documents).
-A query gives a list of objects which contain both, specimen and taxon document,
+for taxa).
+A query gives a list of objects which contain both, specimen and taxa,
 that share the same value for `scientificNameGroup`.
 Example: To retrieve all specimens and their associated taxa for the genus *Felis*: